Neuronal-Oscillations/group-handbook/docs/Data-Storage-and-Processing/nog-functions.md

 ## nog_vscode_server

-This functions will submit an interactive or batch job to the cluster, which sets up a VSCode server that you can connect to from your laptop:
+This functions will submit an interactive job to the cluster, which sets up a VSCode server that you can connect to from your laptop:

 ```bash
 nog_vscode_server